Homebush Homestead

-Homebush Homestead is building in Homebush, New Zealand, belonging to the early pioneering Deans family.
-The previous homestead was severely damaged during the 2010 Canterbury earthquake.
+Homebush Homestead was an historic home in Homebush, New Zealand, belonging to the early pioneering Deans family.
+The homestead was severely damaged during the 2010 Canterbury earthquake.
 It was demolished soon after.
 It has since been replaced by a new building, designed by Athfield Architects Limited.

 History

 The original triple-brick homestead was built by the New Zealand-famous Deans family, who were early pioneer settlers of the Canterbury region.
 The groundwork began in the 1880s and was completed by 1903.
-It was originally entered under Heritage New Zealand as a Category II historic place (#7102).
+The station buildings are a Heritage New Zealand Category I historic place (#9483).

-As well as the homestead, many other historic structures are also located on the station.
+Other historic structures on the station are: